AbduazizZiyodov/flask-authlib/README.md

 > `read:data` ~> permission

-For testing ,you should add new user.
-Then, get jwt token from response:
+For testing, you should add a new user.
+Then, get the jwt token from the response:

 ![LOGIN_URI](screenshots/login_uri.PNG)